 D - Our mandate for each clinic.

 DEVELOPING all players regardless of level is our commitment to participants of BUDS 4 HOCKEY.
-Through one-on-one instruction from our coaches the player will improve in all aspects of playing the game.
+Through instruction from our experienced coaches the player will improve in all aspects of playing the game.

 S - Playing the greatest game in the world!